dbkid/NewSocial/docs/README.md

 - look at nesting of like / bookmark routes

+- fix log out so clears state (clear other states)
+- only see likes/bookmarks if logged in

+- fix sign up

 MORNING:
 - finish styling responses
 - toggle sign up / sign in pop ups